-- 5. Members were generally of the view that the existing regulatory regime for private healthcare facilities was far from effective in ensuring the safety and quality of private healthcare services and protecting consumer rights.
+- 6. Members were generally of the view that the existing regulatory regime for private healthcare facilities was far from effective in ensuring the safety and quality of private healthcare services and protecting consumer rights.
 Agreeing with the need to review and modernize the regulatory regime, they urged the Administration to expeditiously complete the review and introduce the relevant legislative proposals so as to better safeguard the interest of patients.
-Given the lead time required for introducing a new regulatory regime by legislation, question was raised about the short to interim term administrative measures to be taken by the Administration to supplement the existing regulatory regime. - 6.
-The Administration advised that a public consultation exercise on the revamped regulatory regime for private healthcare facilities would be launched by the end of 2014.
-Subject to the outcome of the public consultation, the
+Given the lead time required for introducing a new regulatory regime by legislation, question was raised about the short to interim term administrative measures to be taken by the Administration to supplement the existing regulatory regime. - 7.
+The Administration advised that subject to the outcome of the public consultation, the Administration planned to implement the proposals for revamping the existing regulatory regime for private healthcare facilities through replacing the Hospital, Nursing Homes and Maternity Homes Registration Ordinance and the Medical Clinics Ordinance by a new piece of legislation.
+It was the Administration's target to introduce the legislative proposal to the Legislative Council ("LegCo") in 2015-2016.

-Administration planned to proceed to the relevant legislative procedures in the 2015-2016 legislative session.
 Before the enactment of the proposed new legislation, DH would review the Code of Practice for Private Hospitals, Nursing Homes and Maternity Homes and the Code of Practice for Clinics Registered under the Medical Clinics Ordinance, with a view to enhancing existing regulatory requirements in the regulatory regime for these private healthcare facilities.
 As regards ambulatory facilities providing high-risk medical procedures, it was proposed that an administrative listing system for facilities providing high-risk medical procedures would be introduced as an interim measure to monitor these facilities before the statutory registration came into effect.